Skip to main content

 Counseling and Psychological Services

 UNC-Chapel Hill is strongly committed to addressing the mental health needs of a diverse student body.
 The Heels Care Network website is a place to access the many mental health resources at Carolina.
 CAPS is the primary mental health provider for students, offering timely access to consultation and connection to clinically appropriate services.
-Go to their website https://caps.unc.edu/ or visit their facilities on the third floor of the Campus Health building for an initial evaluation to learn more.
+Go to the CAPS website or visit their facilities on the third floor of the Campus Health building for an initial evaluation to learn more.
 Students can also call CAPS 24/7 at 919-966-3658 for immediate assistance.

 Title IX Resources

-This file was last updated on August 21, 2023.
+This file was last updated on February 5, 2026.